 3. Hire for the skills needed for the job

-Whether we realize it or want to admit it, we all have have biases that can cause us to make poor decisions.
+Whether we realize it or want to admit it, we all have biases that can cause us to make poor decisions.
 Making a list of specific skills needed to be qualified for a job and, what skills are a bonus, is one of the best things we can do to combat heuristics and unconscious biases when hiring.
-Having a specific role outlined like this, or in a format that you can check off, can help you keep focus during the decision making process.
+Having a specific role outlined like this, or in a format that you can check off, can help you keep focus during the decision-making process.

 Creating a diverse and inclusive team starts with recruiting diverse and inclusive teams.
 Combatting unconscious bias is the first step in ensuring we are recruiting talent based on their talent.